Mining works on Towers Hill: Heritage listing

 Towers Hill contains the most extensive remains of a pyrites chlorination works in Queensland.
 The Rainbow battery site is a surviving example of the layout of a once representative ore processing mill and demonstrates the pattern of establishing a battery near a line of reef.
 In addition its location clearly illustrates a physical association with the Pyrites Works and Towers Hill.
 Clarke's Mine and Battery also represents two distinct phases in the life of the Charters Towers field: the initial prospecting and working of surface outcrops, then the latter reworking of reef offshoots from the surface workings following the exhaustion of the deep leads in the centre of the town.

 The place is important because of its aesthetic significance.

 The Pyrites Chlorination works, located on the east side of Towers Hill, contribute to the historical landscape and landmark qualities which are further enhanced by the size of the granite Towers Hill rising 1,343 m above sea level and visible from far distances.

 The place is important in demonstrating a high degree of creative or technical achievement at a particular period.

-The Pyrites Chlorination Works is a rare, if not unique, survivor of its kind, exhibiting in its layout and foundation the latest chlorination process technology before the introduction of the cyanide process; then its takeover and adaptation to the cyaniding process.
+The Pyrites Chlorination Works is a rare surviving example of its kind, demonstrating in its layout and foundation the latest chlorination process technology before the introduction of the cyanide process, followed by its takeover and adaptation to the cyaniding process.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Towers Hill has a special association with the community of Charters Towers for social reasons associated with its landmark qualities and led to the town and its surrounds being called "The Towers" since the 1870s.